openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model.md

 # Setting Input Shapes {#openvino_docs_MO_DG_prepare_model_convert_model_Converting_Model}

-Model Optimizer provides the option of making models more efficient by providing additional shape definition.
-It is achieved with two parameters, used under certain conditions: `--input_shape` and `--static_shape`.
+With Model Optimizer you can increase your model's efficiency by providing an additional shape definition, with these two parameters: `--input_shape` and `--static_shape`.

 @anchor when_to_specify_input_shapes
 ## Specifying --input_shape Command-line Parameter